Azizfalshammari/Mshaweerk/README.md

 License
 Contact
 About the Project
-Project Name is a web-based platform designed to help users organize their daily activities, schedule tasks efficiently, and access team information.
+Jadwlha is a web-based platform designed to help users organize their daily activities, schedule tasks efficiently, and access team information.
 It includes a main page with team details, a scheduling page for task management, and a user profile section.

 Features
 Main Page: Learn more about the team, the website's purpose, and how to use it effectively.